FLAPS-NMI/FLAPS-Hyppopy/README.md

 ```

 #### The BlackboxFunction class
-To extend the possibilities beyond using parameter only loss functions as in the examples above, we can use the BlackboxFunction class.
-This class is a wrapper class around the actual loss_function providing a more advanced access interface to data handling and a callback_function for accessing the solvers iteration loop.
+To extend the possibilities beyond using parameter-only loss functions as in the examples above, we can use the BlackboxFunction class.
+This class is a wrapper class around the actual loss_function providing a more advanced access interface to data handling and a callback_function for accessing the solver's iteration loop.
 ```python
 # import the HyppopyProject class keeping track of inputs
 from hyppopy.HyppopyProject import HyppopyProject